Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â

 Dynamic Purchasing Systems / Dynamic Markets

-Dynamic Purchasing System (DPS) will be known as Dynamic Markets under new legislation.
-Existing DPS agreements will continue under the existing procurement regulations with no changes for suppliers.
-However, all current DPS arrangements must end by their natural termination date or 27 October 2028, whichever comes first.
-New Dynamic Markets starting on or after 28 October 2024 will follow the new legislation.
-Further details will be provided during market engagement and in tender notices.
+Dynamic Purchasing System (DPS) will be known as Dynamic Markets under the new legislation.
+Existing DPS agreements will continue under the current procurement regulations without any changes for suppliers, but these arrangements must end either by their natural termination date or within four years of the Procurement Act coming into effect, whichever comes first.
+Any new Dynamic Markets launched after the Act goes live will follow the new legalisation requirement, with contracts for over-threshold amounts awarded under the updated system.
+Further details will be provided during market engagement and in tender notices to guide stakeholders through the transition.

 Helpdesk